20261 - REAL ESTATE FINANCE

 - Understand the market of indirect real estate investments: REITs and Funds

-- Estimate the market value of income producing properties and land
+- Estimate the market value of income-producing properties and land plots

-- Create financial models to analyse real estate investments and development projects
+- Create financial models to analyze real estate investments and development projects

 - Face-to-face lectures